open-ephys/gui-docs/source/User-Manual/Plugins/OSC-Events.rst

 Installing and upgrading
 ###########################

 The OSC Events plugin is not included by default in the Open Ephys GUI.
-To install, use **ctrl-P** or **⌘P** to open the Plugin Installer, browse to the "OSC Events" plugin, and click the "Install" button.
+To install, use **ctrl-P** or **⌘P** to open the Plugin Installer, browse to the "OSC IO" plugin, and click the "Install" button.

 The Plugin Installer also allows you to upgrade to the latest version of this plugin, if it's already installed.